thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ## Step 6.
 Alarm notifications

-It's quite easy to set up notifications using the [Notifications center](/docs/{{docsPrefix}}user-guide/notifications/).
-ThingsBoard Notification Center allows you to send notifications to the end-users.
+It's quite easy to set up notifications using the **Notification center**.
+ThingsBoard Notification center allows you to send notifications to the end-users.
+Learn more about notifications and how to configure them [here](/docs/{{docsPrefix}}user-guide/notifications/).

 We also recommend reviewing alarm rule [examples](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules) and documentation about [alarm notifications](/docs/{{docsPrefix}}user-guide/device-profiles/#notifications-about-alarms).